10up/headstartwp/docs/documentation/02 - Data Fetching/custom-hooks.md

 Depending on what you're doing you might need to create a completely custom Fetch Strategy.
 A Fetch strategy must extend [AbstractFetchStrategy](/api/classes/headstartwp_core.AbstractFetchStrategy/) and it must contain all of the logic needed to fetch the data.

-If you feel like to need to create a custom strategy check out the [default Fetch Strategies](https://github.com/10up/headless/tree/develop/packages/core/src/data/strategies) as well as the [hooks](https://github.com/10up/headless/tree/develop/packages/core/src/react/hooks) that implement them.
+If you feel like to need to create a custom strategy check out the [default Fetch Strategies](https://github.com/10up/headstartwp/tree/develop/packages/core/src/data/strategies) as well as the [hooks](https://github.com/10up/headstartwp/tree/develop/packages/core/src/react/hooks) that implements them.